Presidency of Joe Biden: General

+In May 2022, the White House Council on Environmental Quality released a report in which it describes how Biden's administration followed the around 200 recommendations of the White House Environmental Justice Advisory Council.
+The full report has around 150 pages.
+The report summarizes many of the steps taken by the administration on environmental issues.
+Among others, it mentions significant achievements in the domains of energy efficiency, weatherization, transit-oriented development, walking, cycling, mixed-use development, cooperation with Indigenous peoples of the Americas.

+In April 2024 Biden delivered $20 billion to eight environmental NGOs.
+The aim is to reduce the country's CO_{2} emissions by 40 million tonnes per year with the money, while giving 70% of the benefits to low income communities.
+In the same month, the American Climate Corps is expected to begin function with several hundred members.
+The tasks will probably be "things like installing solar panels, restoring vulnerable habitats, and fire hazard prevention."
+Biden plans increase the number of participants to 20,000 during the first year and then 50,000 more will be added each year by 2031.
+However, this plan is opposed by Republicans.

+In May 2024, the administration announced guidelines around carbon markets.
+They push for increased verifiability from suppliers and transparency from buyers.
+The guidelines are not binding or enforceable.

+In November 2024, the Biden administration withheld federal funding from Climate Justice Alliance, a move which CJA and The Intercept connected to its support for a ceasefire in Gaza and other progressive policy issues that had made it a target of Republican scrutiny.

+Oil, gas extraction and transportation

 On January 21, 2021, the Biden administration issued a 60-day ban on oil and gas leases and permits on federal land and waters.
 On January 27, 2021, Biden signed a number of executive orders aimed at combating climate change, one of them setting climate change as a key consideration for U.S. national security and foreign policy.
 In an attempt to encourage U.S. membership to the Kigali Amendment, an international agreement aimed to reduce the production of hydrofluorocarbons, Biden's executive order directed the U.S. Department of State to submit the Kigali Amendment to the Senate.

 In March 2021, 21 Republican state attorneys general of 21 states sued the Biden administration for revoking the Keystone XL pipeline permit.
 The suit claims Biden's executive order exceeded his authority.

-On March 27, 2021, Biden invited more than forty world leaders for a climate summit.
-The Biden administration supported the Line 3 pipeline, which transports oil from Canada's oil sands region.

 In May 2021, the EPA rolled back a Trump administration rule that prohibited the EPA from using certain studies.
 The previous rule, which made it more difficult to use major scientific studies to justify pollution reduction policies, had already been invalidated by a federal court.

 On June 1, 2021, Secretary of the Interior Deb Haaland suspended all oil and gas drilling leases in Alaska's Arctic National Wildlife Refuge, pending further review of their environmental impacts.